B. Ramamurthy

-B. Ramamurthy is an Indian director primarily concentrating on Kannada and Tamil feature films.
+B. Ramamurthy is an Indian director who works in Kannada films.
 He wrote and directed numerous blockbuster films.
 He is known for giving chances to youngsters who have made names in Kannada Film Industry and beyond.
 He is known to have an exceptional eye for talent, a trait acknowledged by his well established disciples.
 He is considered one of the most revered directors of Kannada film industry sandalwood.